Rigidity of complete K\"ahler-Einstein metrics under cscK perturbations: Basic estimates for the cscK metric

-We first see the following property for the volume form of a cscK metric. \begin{lemma} Suppose $M$ is a complete K\"ahler manifold.
-Let $\omega$ and $\tilde{\omega}$ be a complete K\"ahler-Einstein metric and a complete cscK metric with the same scalar curvature.
-If $\operatorname{Ric}(\tilde{\omega})$ is bounded from below and the ratio of the volume forms $\omega^n / \tilde{\omega}^n$ is bounded from above, then the following inequality holds:
+We first present a basic comparison for the volume form of a cscK metric. \begin{lemma} Suppose \(M\) is a complete K\"ahler manifold.
+Let \(\omega\) be a complete K\"ahler--Einstein metric and let \(\tilde{\omega}\) be a complete cscK metric with \(R(\tilde{\omega})=R(\omega)\).
+If \(\ric(\tilde{\omega})\) is bounded from below and the log volume ratio \(F\) is bounded from below, then